mysidlabs/sid-ansible-security/lab_user_guide.md

   * `ansible-builder` - a command line wrapper to podman to build execution environments.
   * `ansible-navigator` - a powerful replacement to the old ansible-playbook command.
   * `ansible-vault` - a command line encryption tool to protect secrets for ansible-playbooks.
-  * `tree` - a command line utilitiy to show recursive directory listings in a visual form.
+  * `tree` - a command line utilitiy to show recursive directory listings in a visual format.

     We will be editing text files throught the course of this lab.
 Both `nano` and `vim` are available.
 If you are inexperienced with `vim`,  `nano` will be the better choice, as it behaves more like a basic text editor.